netdata/netdata/collectors/python.d.plugin/README.md

 `python.d.plugin` is a Netdata external plugin.
 It is an **orchestrator** for data collection modules written in `python`.

-1. It runs as an independent process `ps fax` shows it
+1. It runs as an independent process, `ps fax` shows it
 2. It is started and stopped automatically by Netdata
 3. It communicates with Netdata via a unidirectional pipe (sending data to the `netdata` daemon)
 4. Supports any number of data collection **modules**